subzey/js1k2015/postmortem/readme.md

 It's open source and [you can browse its code](https://github.com/subzey/js1k2015/blob/master/make.js).
 You are even free to fork it and to use it in your own projects, but be warned: that's just a hacking tool that features really ugly code and wasn't intended to have some kind of documented public API (yet).

-Here what it does, in the nutshell: Inline preprocession → UglifyJS2 → Var removal → RegPack → Templating.
+Here's what it does, in a nutshell: Inline preprocession → UglifyJS2 → Var removal → RegPack → Templating.
 I'll describe it here in reverse order, `pop`ping an abstraction layer once at a time.

 ### Templating